Group Leadership Coaching Program

 As a participant in this program, you’ll be one member of a cohort of ten arts leaders from five nonprofit organizations.
 Through group and individual coaching sessions, you’ll build meaningful relationships, receive ongoing support, and solve complex problems together.

 The Group Leadership Coaching Program is specifically designed for arts leaders who are new to senior roles and are grappling with the pandemic’s impact.
 Our goal is to provide a supportive space for you to navigate complex issues and develop your leadership skills.
-Please read the eligibility criteria below to find out if you can apply to this program!

 We’re proud to collaborate with Emmanuel Neal, a Management Consultant, Executive Coach, and Ph.D. candidate at the Chicago School of Professional Psychology, to bring you this program.

 If you’re a new arts leader looking to develop your skills and build a supportive network of peers, we encourage you to apply for the Group Leadership Coaching Program.
 This is your chance to work with a colleague to create team alignment and navigate this time of transformation together.